Redwoods in Stout Grove

 Curly redwood is not rare, but its far from common.
 Because the entire row were all in a straight line, they are most likely all the same genetically.
 A very tall redwood probably fell centuries ago, and these all sprouted from it.
 Examples of these variations can be seen in various parts of the redwood forest.

-After finding these giant cathedral redwoods and such large rows genetically related (likely), I concluded that there is must be a 50% chance that a clonal grove of redwoods meets or exceeds the Pando aspen grove for weight or size.
-None have been found.
+After finding these giant cathedral redwoods and such large rows genetically related (likely), I concluded that there is must be a good chance that some clonal grove of redwoods meets or exceeds the Pando aspen grove for weight and volume.
 But coast redwoods are notorious for sprouting and spreading from their root systems in some areas.

 FWIW ...here are my guesstimations about potential nature hunts: